 Timing Violation

-Tap the top of your head with an open hand to indicate timing violation.
+Tap the top of your head with an open hand to indicate a timing violation (stall, violation).

 Off side